Germans: Ancient history

-The first information about the peoples living in what is now Germany was provided by the Roman general and dictator Julius Caesar, who gave an account of his conquest of Gaul in the 1st century BC.
-He used the term Germani to describe the Germanic peoples living on both sides of the Rhine river, which he defined as a boundary between geographical Gaul and Germania.
-He emphasized that the Germani originated east of the river, and that this river border needed to be defended in order to avoid dangerous incursions.
-Archaeological evidence shows that at the time of Caesar's invasion, both Gaul and Germanic regions had long been strongly influenced by the same celtic La Tène culture.
-However, the Germanic languages associated with later Germanic peoples are indeed believed to have been entering the Rhine area from the east in this period.
-The resulting demographic situation reported by Caesar was that migrating Celts and Germanic peoples were moving into areas which threatened the Alpine regions and the Romans.
+The modern English terms "German" and "Germany" derive from the classical geographical concept of Germania.
+In the first and second century, Roman geographers defined as the area between the Rhine, Danube and Vistula.
+The Roman general and dictator Julius Caesar, who gave an account of his conquest of Gaul in the 1st century BC, was the first author known to have used the geographical term Germania, and to define its western boundary as the Rhine.
+He emphasized that the Germani (Germanic peoples) east of the river were different to Gauls, and dangerous to Rome.
+In contrast, archaeological evidence shows that at the time of Caesar's invasion, both Gaul and Germanic regions had long been strongly influenced by the same celtic La Tène culture.

+The modern German terms for Germany (Deutschland) and the Germans (die Deutsche) derive from a medieval word for the German language, and early Germanic languages started entering the Rhine area from the east in the time of Caesar.
+The resulting demographic situation reported by him was that migrating Celts and Germanic peoples were moving into areas which threatened the Alpine regions and the Romans.
 The modern German language is a descendant of the Germanic languages which spread during the Iron Age and Roman era.
 Scholars generally agree that it is possible to speak of Germanic languages existing as early as 500 BCE.
 These Germanic languages are believed to have dispersed towards the Rhine from the direction of the Jastorf culture, which was itself a Celtic influenced culture that existed in the Pre-Roman Iron Age, in the region near the Elbe river.
 It is likely that first Germanic consonant shift, which defines the Germanic language family, occurred during this period.
 The earlier Nordic Bronze Age of southern Scandinavia also shows definite population and material continuities with the Jastorf Culture, but it is unclear whether these indicate ethnic continuity.

-Under Caesar's successors, the Romans began to conquer and control the entire region between the Rhine and the Elbe which centuries later constituted the largest part of medieval Germany.
-These efforts were significantly hampered by the victory of a local alliance led by Arminius at the Battle of the Teutoburg Forest in 9 AD, which is considered a defining moment in German history.
+Under Caesar's successors, after conquering Gaul the Romans began to conquer and control the entire region between the Rhine and the Elbe which centuries later constituted the largest part of medieval Germany.
+These efforts were significantly hampered by the victory of a local alliance led by Arminius at the Battle of the Teutoburg Forest in 9 AD, which is traditionally considered to be a defining moment in German history.
 While the Romans were nevertheless victorious, rather than installing a Roman administration they controlled the region indirectly for centuries, recruiting soldiers there, and playing the tribes off against each other.
 The early Germanic peoples were later famously described in more detail in Germania by the 1st century Roman historian Tacitus.
 He described them as a diverse group, dominating a much larger area than Germany, stretching to the Vistula in the east, and Scandinavia in the north.